Image Source

 The changing face of Canadian immigration

-In 2006, the Canadian government decided to mould the immigration policy of the country in a way that supports its economy.
+In 2006, the Canadian government decided to shape the country's immigration policy to support its economy.
 Consequently, the state is now open to immigration for skilled and experienced individuals to add to the country's economy.

 Getting admission into Canada

-There are two main entry passages into Canada.
-These are either obtaining a permanent residence visa or a temporary work permit.
+There are two main entry passages into Canada: obtaining a permanent residence visa or a temporary work permit.
 Although both terms are self-explanatory, some elaboration is critical.

 A permanent residence visa gives you rights and obligations similar to those of Canadian citizens.
-You can live in the country for as long as you want, provided you accumulate two years of residency every five years.
+You can live in the country for as long as you want, if you accumulate two residency years every five years.

 • The temporary work permit allows you entry into Canada based on what you can contribute to the economy.